zhandos717/doc/en/components/action-button.md

 <a name="method"></a>
 ### Method calls

-`method()` allows you to specify the name of a method in the resource and call it asynchronously when clicking on the `ActionButton` without the need to create additional controllers.
+`method()` allows specifying a method name in the resource and call it asynchronously when the `ActionButton` is clicked, without the need to create additional controllers.

 ```php
 method(